jeffersonsimaogoncalves/laravel-route-restrictor/README.md

 # 🚫 Laravel Route Restrictor

 Laravel Route Restrictor is a middleware package designed to restrict a entire site or specific routes using HTTP basic authentication.
-It is compatible with Laravel 5.1 to 5.6.
+It is compatible with Laravel 5.1 and above.

 ## Setup